Level 1 - Foundation Phase

 If short on time, complete at least one stretch for the main muscle groups trained today.

-During Weeks 3–4 increase workload slightly if form feels comfortable.
+During Weeks 3–4 increase workload slightly if movement feels comfortable.

 What Changes